uni-lng/uni/docs/just-programming-language/02-design/type-system.md

 `just` is a **statically typed language** with **dynamic type** support.

-**Type declaration**  is optional as long as the type can be inferred.
+**Type annotation**  is optional as long as the type can be inferred.

 This mean the following are valid: